 What is Mobile Payment?

-Mobile payment is a form of payment that allows users to use their smartphones as digital wallets.
+Mobile payment is a form of payment processing that allows users to use their smartphones as digital wallets.
 They can use their phones to store credit and debit cards, and reward cards as digital cards for paying through online apps or at physical cash registers.
 You do not need to have physical cards or cash to make payments.
 Contactless Payments is now an option with some POS systems.

 The approach is preferred because it is more secure compared to chip cards and magnetic stripes.
 It is also more convenient because all you need to carry is your phone instead of a wallet full of cards and cash.